Haufe-Lexware/gocd-plugins/README.md

 Manage a host on a Check_MK monitoring server from a go.cd pipeline.
 Add or remove hosts directly to Check_MK using pipelines.
 More at [Check_MK Monitoring Wiki Page](https://github.com/Haufe-Lexware/gocd-plugins/wiki/Check_Mk-Monitoring-Task-Plugin)

 ## Docker pipeline plugin
 Builds a docker image from you material, tags it with the tag you set, pushes it to a registry you specify and then cleans up everything.
+More at [Docker pipeline plugin](https://github.com/Haufe-Lexware/gocd-plugins/wiki/Docker-pipeline-plugin)